gregology/gregology.github.io/codex.md

 ## Beliefs about Science & Technology

 - AI technology is advancing faster than humans are learning to critically think
-- AI alone is not a threat to humans
+- AI alone is not a threat to humanity
-- Humans with AI is a threat to humans
+- Humans with AI is a threat to humanity
 - Humans will measure AIs success by it's obedience not its intelligence